-In our opinion, the "consolidated accounting statements" have been prepared in all material aspects in accordance with the accounting and valuation principles described in the accompanying Explanatory note.
+In our opinion, the "consolidated accounting statements" were prepared, in all material respects, in accordance with the valuation and accounting principles described in the accompanying explanatory notes.

-Without qualifying our opinion, we draw your attention to the paragraph "General Principles" of the Explanatory Note that explains how the "consolidated accounting statements" have been prepared and that the "consolidated accounting statements" do not constitute a complete set of financial statements prepared in accordance with the IFRS accounting principles.
-According to the IFRS as adopted by the European Union, only a complete set of financial statements (including a statement of financial position, statements of profit and losses, changes in equity and cash flows for the year then ended, and notes, comprising a summary of significant accounting policies and other explanatory information) can present fairly, in all material respects, the financial position of the Company and its financial performance.
+Without qualifying the above opinion, we draw your attention to the paragraph "General Principles" of the Explanatory Note to the accounting statements which specifies that the "consolidated accounting statements" were prepared in the context of the Amended Permanent Facility Agreement and, accordingly, do not constitute full financial statements prepared in accordance with international financial reporting standards (IFRS), as adopted by the European Union.
+Under these standards, only full sets of financial statements including a balance sheet, an income statement with comparative figures, a statement of changes in shareholders equity, a cash flow statement and notes to the financial statements can provide a true and fair view of the assets and liabilities and of the financial position of the entity, and of the results of its operations.